Alex-only/AlexMaxDemo_iOS/README.md

-## 4. TopOn Background configuration
+## 4. TopOn dashboard configuration

 1. You need to add a Custom Network.